 Listen to Genesis Perform 'In the Cage'

 In the end, Gabriel didn't just quit Genesis, he disappeared into parenthood.
 Genesis had become so dysfunctional at this point, Collins told the Telegraph, that Gabriel's family emergency was "unbeknown to me, because I didn’t ask.
 That’s how selfish we all were in those days.
 His first wife was having a difficult pregnancy.
 No one knew."

-Of course, the question that remained for Genesis -- Who would take over as frontman? -- seemed insurmountable at the time, even though history tells us that Collins made an easy transition from the drum chair to the microphone.
+The question that remained for Genesis – Who would take over as frontman? – seemed insurmountable at the time, even though history tells us that Collins made an easy transition from the drum chair to the microphone.
 But in this moment, as Gabriel was preparing to exit, he stopped to encourage Collins, a prospective singer who would one day hurtle Genesis to the top of the pop charts.

 It's an irony not lost on Gabriel today.
 "We'd be in the dressing room after soundcheck working on song ideas at the piano," Gabriel told the Quietus in 2011, "and I remember encouraging him and saying, 'You could make it as a singer if you wanted.'
 Ha, ha, ha!"